Same God

-"Same God" is a song performed by American contemporary worship band Elevation Worship which was released the second single from their tenth live album, Lion (2022), on June 17, 2022.
+"Same God" is a song performed by American contemporary worship band Elevation Worship.
+It was released as the second single from their tenth live album, Lion (2022), on June 17, 2022.
 The song was written by Brandon Lake, Chris Brown, Pat Barrett, and Steven Furtick.

 "Same God" peaked at No. 1 on the US Hot Christian Songs chart, becoming Elevation Worship's second chart-topping single.
+It has been certified gold by Recording Industry Association of America (RIAA).
+At the 2023 GMA Dove Awards, "Same God" was nominated for the Song of the Year award.

 Background

 On January 21, 2022, Elevation Worship released "Same God" featuring Jonsal Barrientes as the first promotional single in the lead-up to the release of its parent album, Lion (2022), accompanied with its music video.
 The radio version of "Same God" was released on June 17, 2022, making it the second single from the album.

 Chris Brown of Elevation Worship spoke about song, saying: "I hope the song portrays His character and nature in a way that takes people on a journey and reminds people that we're a part of a great cloud of witnesses that have seen this same faithful God make good on His promises to the generations before us, and those to come after."